Colfax Township, Atchison County, Missouri

 Township in Atchison County, Missouri, U.S.

 Colfax Township is a township in Atchison County, Missouri, United States.
 At the 2020 census, its population was 60.

 History

 Colfax Township split off from Tarkio Township in the late 19th-century.
 There were two settlements, Greenville and London.

 Geography

-Colfax Township covers an area of 42.07 sqmi and contains no incorporated settlements.
+Colfax Township covers an area of 41.98 sqmi and contains no incorporated settlements.
 It contains two cemeteries: London and Prairie Hill.

+Greenville was a settlement in what was southern Tarkio Township, but presently southwest Colfax Township.

+Transportation

+The following highways travel through the township: